linode/docs/docs/applications/containers/beginners-guide-to-kubernetes/index.md

 A Controller is a control loop that continuously watches the Kubernetes API and tries to manage the desired state of certain aspects of the cluster.
 There are a number of controllers.
 Below is a short reference of the most popular controllers you might interact with.

-### ReplicaSet
+### ReplicaSets

 As has been mentioned, Kubernetes allows an application to scale horizontally.
 A *ReplicaSet* is one of the controllers responsible for keeping a given number of replica Pods running.
 If one Pod goes down in a ReplicaSet, another will be created to replace it.
 In this way, Kubernetes is *self-healing*.
-However, for most use cases it is recommended to use a [Deployment](#deployment) instead of a ReplicaSet.
+However, for most use cases it is recommended to use a [Deployment](#deployments) instead of a ReplicaSet.

 Below is an example of a ReplicaSet: